yola/eslint-plugin-yola/README.md

 # eslint-plugin-yola

-Extendable eslint plugin that ensures code style quality for Yola front-end codebase.
+An eslint plugin to lint Yola's javascript.
 ES6 code style is based on [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript).

-This plugin solves problem of shareable eslint configs that depend on eslint plugins, which described in https://github.com/eslint/eslint/issues/3458.
-Basically, to resolve eslint plugins dependencies this plugin wraps `eslint-config-airbnb`, `eslint-config-airbnb-base` rules with extracted rules from plugins.
-The approach was inspired by [eslint-plugin-react-app](https://github.com/mmazzarolo/eslint-plugin-react-app/)

-# Installation
+## Installation
-Install eslint and plugin package with npm as developmnt dependencies:
+Install eslint and plugin package with npm as development dependencies:
 ```
 npm install --save-dev eslint eslint-plugin-yola
 ```

-# Usage
+## Usage
 There are two configurations available:
 - **yola/base** - based on `eslint-config-airbnb-base` - used to lint ES6 code
 - **yola/react** - based on `eslint-config-airbnb` - used to lint React components code